‘No family member would ever do that for me’: Migrant worker with cancer on Singapore volunteer’s help

 While work-related deaths and injuries are claimable within Singapore’s Work Injury Compensation framework, non-work-related tragedies are not.
 Workers may engage lawyers if they believe there are parties at fault, but cases can take years to resolve.
 Lee has assisted workers whose court cases are ongoing, for example.

-Helping families who have lost their breadwinners is “heart-wrenching work”, said Swaminathan, whose group also distributes food and organises activities for migrant workers.
+Helping families who have lost their breadwinners is “heart-wrenching work”, said Dipa, whose group also distributes food and organises activities for migrant workers.

 “It’s the hard thing to do, but it’s the right thing to do,” she added.
 “From a spiritual or philosophical perspective, I think it’s important to ensure that the families are okay.